replot/replot-line/readMe.md

 - `xKey` defaults to `"x"`
 - `yKey` defaults to `"y"`

+Including a `groupKey` will draw multiple lines on your LineChart, one for each group, however this prop is optional.

 ### Dimensions
 Dimensions may be specified by passing in `width` and `height` props.
 The unit is pixels, and the LineChart defaults to 800 by 600 pixels.